scro34/Bernstein/readme.txt

 Bernstein
 =========

-Additional dark theme for the qooxdoo framework.
+«Bernstein» (engl. amber) is a dark theme for desktop applications written in qooxdoo v3.0 or above.